-- A. provide instruction in the curriculum required by statute and State Department of Education regulations; - B. ensure, to the extent feasible, that special learning needs of students are considered in the context of the regular program or classroom and provide for effective coordination with programs or agencies needed to meet those needs that cannot be met in the regular program or classroom; - C. convey consistency with the Academy's philosophy and goals and ensure the possibility of their achievement; - D. incorporate State-recommended performance standards for students as the basis for determining how well each student is achieving the academic outcomes for all areas of the Academy's core curriculum; - E. at the high school level, consider alternatives to the Carnegie Unit as a method to determine student progress toward receiving course credit; - F. foster the development of individual talents and interest, recognizing that learning styles of students differ; - G. foster continuous and cumulative learning through effective communication at all levels of those skills identified as essential and life-role skills; - H. utilize a variety of learning resources to accomplish the educational goals; - I. encourage students to utilize guidance and counseling services in their academic and career planning; - J. provide for multi-cultural education by including, at each level, courses or units to help students understand the culture and contributions of various ethnic groups comprising American society.
+- A. provide grade-appropriate instruction on career development in each grade level from kindergarten through 12th; - B. provide instruction in the curriculum elements required by statute and State Department of Education regulations; - C. ensure, to the extent feasible, that special learning needs of students are considered in the context of the regular program or classroom and provide for effective coordination with programs or agencies needed to meet those needs that cannot be met in the regular program or classroom; - D. convey consistency with the Academy's philosophy and goals and ensure the possibility of their achievement; - E. incorporate State-recommended performance standards for students as the basis for determining how well each student is achieving the academic outcomes for all areas of the Academy's core curriculum; - F. at the high school level, consider alternatives to the Carnegie Unit as a method to determine student progress toward receiving course credit; - G. foster the development of individual talents and interest, recognizing that learning styles of students differ; - H. foster continuous and cumulative learning through effective communication at all levels of those skills identified as essential and life-role skills; - I. utilize a variety of learning resources to accomplish the educational goals; - J. encourage students to utilize guidance and counseling services in their academic and career planning; - K. provide for multi-cultural education by including, at each level, courses or units to help students understand the culture and contributions of various ethnic groups comprising American society.